 Wouldn't it be nice if all of this stuff was all in one package?
 It is now.
 You've got tools for literally everything that requires them, including wire snips and a winder for string changes.
 All the storage cavities are undercut, meaning the parts and tools stored within are mechanically prevented from falling out, so they can't damage the body during transport.
-There's even a pre-wired backup barrel jack included in the case.
 The case fits under an airplane seat, but will cost you some leg room.
 At just over 4" thick, you can almost always find a slot for it in the overhead bin.

 A complete blog post on the case is available here.

 3. Modular Necks & Headstocks (Patent Pending)

 Ever wanted to change the look of your headstock, or change from a 24.75" LP scale length neck to a 25.5" Strat scale length all with the same body, bridge, pickups, etc?